 During the load test execution, each script will typically run several times.
 For each iteration, LoadNinja will pick a databank row and insert column values from this row into event parameters:

 By default, LoadNinja picks databank rows randomly.
 To change this behavior, go to the script recorder Settings and change the value of Run Databank Rows:

 Possible options are —

 |Random||Default value.
 LoadNinja will pick random data rows from the databank for each iteration and each virtual user.

-During the test run, there is a possibility that multiple users will use the same data at the same time.
+During the load test run, there is a possibility that multiple users will use the same data at the same time.